Useful command tips for excluding lines that start with comments

-Good evening, I'm Sato, a man whose workload is proportional to the amount of clutter on his desktop.
+Good evening, I'm Sato, a man whose desktop clutter is proportional to the amount of work he has to do

-I often have to read and investigate various configuration files and codes during my work, and I often find myself reading and investigating various configuration files and codes.
+I often read and investigate various configuration files and codes in my work

 The comments are annoying!

-Have you ever thought that (especially when doing research)?
+Have you ever thought this (especially while researching)?

-In such a case, use this alias to feel refreshed!
+In such cases, use this alias to make things easier!

 alias ggrep='grep -v -e "^\s*#" -e "^\s*$"'

-Comments other than # are not supported, so please rewrite as appropriate to match the characters of the comment you want to exclude.
+Comments other than # are not supported, so please rewrite it appropriately to match the characters of the comment you want to exclude

 By the way